Advertainment: Strategic considerations

-Advertising executives say successful advertainment depends on the successful integration of a product within entertainment that audiences actually want to watch.
-Redbull's collaboration on a record-breaking space jump from 127,900 feet is cited within the advertising industry as an example of advertainment within compelling content.

-In the beginning of advertainment, it was much easier to close on placement deals because they were considered “value-added propositions” and most importantly were free.
-In today's world, successful advertainment is more elaborate and requires more extensive work and planning as well as experts in the promotion, advertainment, entertainment and communication industries, ad agency executives say.
+Advertising executives state that successful advertainment depends on integrating a product within entertainment that audiences want to watch.
+Redbull's collaboration in the record-breaking space jump from 127,900 feet is cited in the advertising industry as an example of advertainment as compelling content.
+Earlier, it was easier to place advertainments as they were considered “value-added propositions” and were free.
+Today, it is more elaborate and requires extensive work, planning, and domain expertise.
 Advertainment can have other roles in society.
-It can be used to communicate messages of social welfare, such as carrying safe-sex messages to developing nations through radio dramas.
+It can communicate social welfare messages, such as carrying safe-sex messages to developing countries through radio dramas.
 This type of advertainment is known as edutainment.

 Legal Considerations

-There are few recent regulations surrounding advertainment.
+In the United States, there are few recent regulations surrounding advertainment.
 However, there are sponsorship disclosure laws that can be loosely applied from the Radio Act of 1927, where radio broadcasters were required to identify the sponsors of their programs.
 There are additional regulations in Section 317 of the 1934 Communications Act, where broadcasters are required to disclose any “service or other valuable consideration” that is “directly or indirectly paid, or promised to or charged or accepted by” those producing the program, unless the consideration was offered free of charge.
 The Federal Communications Commission (FCC) has also ruled that on-screen disclosure “should be” in the end credits, but this is rarely enforced.
 The Federal Trade Commission (FTC) has regulations surrounding deceptive advertising, but they also state that advertainment does not make ‘objective claims’ about a product, so the rules do not apply.
 Some consumer groups have advocated for stronger regulation, however no new regulations have been passed.